huggingface/transformers/docs/source/en/tasks/image_feature_extraction.md

 # [[[-0.03909236937761307, 0.43381670117378235, -0.06913255900144577,
 ```

-To get the similarity, we need to pass them to a similarity function.
+To get the similarity score, we need to pass them to a similarity function.

 ```python
 from torch.nn.functional import cosine_similarity